ANTsX/ANTsPy/CONTRIBUTING.md

 Let's do a full example where we get the origin of a Python ANTsImage from the underlying ITK image.

-We would create the following file `LOCAL_getOrigin.cxx`:
+We would create the following file `ants/lib/LOCAL_getOrigin.cxx`:

 ```cpp
 #include <pybind11/pybind11.h> // needed for wrapping